dotlang/language/README.md

 # Functions
 - A function can determine whether is expects var or val inputs.
 Caller must send exactly the same type.
+- When you pass var or val to a function, the reference it being sent and compiler makes sure vals are not changed.
+- when a function returns var/val it returns a reference to a locally allocated data.
 - A function can state it's output var/val.
 A caller must store it's output in exactly the same type and function must return exactly the same type. by default everything is val. so if it's not mentioned, output is val.
+`func add(x:int, y:int)->int`
+`func add(val x:int, val y:int)->val int`
+These two definitions are different. var/val are part of function.
+Compiler/runtime will handle whether to send a ref or a copy, for val arguments.

 function inputs must be named.
 - Function output can be any type.
 Even a tuple or a tuple with unnamed fields.